crails-framework/api-reference/documents/Crails/Context.md

 If the `Context` object gets destroyed before you manually send a response, then the response will be sent as-is.

-This is important for asynchronous application: when performing an asynchronous response, you must keep a reference to the request `Context` at least until the response is ready to be sent.
+This is important for asynchronous applications: when performing an asynchronous response, you must keep a reference to the request `Context` at least until the response is ready to be sent.
 This can be easily achieved by keeping an instance of [std::shared_ptr] around, using:

 ```c++
 void handle_async_request(Crails::Context& context)